 - John Long - First one-day ascent of the most sought after rock climb in the world, the 3,000 foot Nose route on El Capitan, on Memorial Day, 1975, with Jim Bridwell and Billy Westbay.

-Long's 1973 ascent of Paisano Overhang (5.12c) at Suicide Rock in Southern California, help firmly establish the 5.12 grade and was then likely the most technically difficult free climb in the world.
+Long's 1973 ascent of Paisano Overhang (5.12c) at Suicide Rock in Southern California, help firmly establish the class 5.12 and was then likely the most technically difficult free climb in the world.

 Long has over forty titles varying from Pale Moon: American Indian Folklore and Legends, to short-form literary fiction anthologies, to photos/narrative books on beach culture and big wave surfing.
 His how-to books on adventure sports have been industry leaders for twenty years.

 In April 2006 he established the climb Rhapsody on Dumbarton Rock, NW of Glasgow which,

 at a grade of E11 7a, was possibly the hardest traditional climbing route in the world at the time.

 - Peter Mayfield - Former chief guide for the Yosemite Mountaineering School for seven years and competitive climber.
 Pioneered first ascents on El Capitan and Half dome in the '80's.
 Founder and General Partner of CityRock Gym in Colorado Springs, the first large urban climbing gym.
 He now runs the Gateway Mountain Center, which he founded, out of Truckee, CA.